grafana/grafana/contribute/create-pull-request.md

 - Don't add snapshots tests.
 We are incrementally removing existing snapshot tests, we don't want more.
 - If an existing unit test is written in Enzyme, migrate it to RTL (React Testing Library), unless you’re fixing a bug.
 Bug fixes usually shouldn't include any bigger refactoring, so it’s ok to skip migrating the test to RTL.

-Pull requests that create new UI components must adhere to the following accessibility guidelines:
+Pull requests that create new UI components or modify existing ones must adhere to the following accessibility guidelines:

 - Use semantic HTML.
 - Use ARIA roles, labels and other accessibility attributes correctly.
 Accessibility attributes should only be used when semantic HTML doesn't satisfy your use case.